My Boat Projects

 The 50F would use 140 units of power per hr at 100% duty cycle to produce 125 units of cooling.

 To cool the same amount as the 35F, the 50F would only need 100/125 = 80% duty cycle, consuming .8*140 = 112 units of power per hour.
 Or 112/100 = 12% more power.
+Hmm.
+Did I figure that right?

 1. Never allow the house bank to drop below 50% charge (to optimize the life of the batteries).
+Batteries trump ice cubes.

 2. Regulate the temperature based on the kind of food to minimize spoilage.
 I wonder how you sense milk or fresh food or meat.

 3. Set the compressor RPM based on the estimated charge coming in from the solar panels and wind generator - using recent history and a weather predictor.
 I think they say using yesterday's weather is a good predictor.
 And of course, if it's nighttime we can probably expect not to get a lot of charge out of the solar panels for a while.
-Adjust duty cycle and RPM to maintain an even temperature until morning.
+So, adjust duty cycle and RPM to maintain an even temperature until morning.

 4. Warn me if I need to run the engine to supplement the future charge estimated in #3.